About

 I previously worked as a Software Development Intern at Erin Technologies, where I focused on backend infrastructure and production systems.

-My work there involved modernizing parts of the company’s backend architecture.
+My work there involved modernising parts of the company’s backend architecture.
 This included building and maintaining AWS‑based services, refactoring legacy logic into modular processors, and supporting analytics pipelines used for reporting and operational insights.

 What I enjoyed most about that experience was working with real production systems.
 Writing code that people depend on daily changes how you think about engineering.
 Stability, maintainability, and clear architecture become just as important as shipping features.